New York edges toward lifting some coronavirus restrictions in some areas in May

 The process of lifting stay-at-home policies remains a patchwork of faster-moving states and slower ones, but it has picked up momentum.
 New York, with the most confirmed cases in the United States, announced plans for partial reopening in some areas in May.

-“We are turning the valves on reopening,” New York Gov. Andrew M. Cuomo said.
+“We are turning the valves on reopening,” New York Gov. Andrew M. Cuomo (D) said.

 The continued lack of tests and the means to quickly analyze them is seen as the greatest roadblock to the gradual reopening of the country that President Trump seeks.